-- · year level; - gender; - number of hours attended during the reference period by the part-time student; and - number of hours attended during the reference period by a full-time student in the same or equivalent year level at the school.
+- year level - gender - number of hours they attended during the reference period by the part-time student, and - number of hours they attended during the reference period by a full-time student in the same or equivalent year level at the school.

 The Census form will calculate the FTE for each student.
-All students that are not eligible (for example, where the column Eligible for inclusion in the Census as a part-time student = No) are not to be included anywhere on the form.
+Please do not include any students who are not eligible (for example, where the column Eligible for inclusion in the Census as a part-time student = No) anywhere in the form.

-Students entered here will be added to the summary Headcount and FTE tables at the bottom of the page.
+Students you enter here will be added to the summary Headcount and FTE tables at the bottom of the page.

-Please refer to the individual needs category sections for entering part-time ESL, Indigenous, SWD, Students from isolated zones and boarding students.
+Please refer to the individual needs category sections for entering part-time ESL, Indigenous, Students from isolated zones and boarding students.